-Dell Wyse Datacenter solutions provide a number of deployment options to meet your desktop virtualization requirements.
-Our solution is able to provide a compelling desktop experience to a range of employees within your organization from task workers to knowledge workers to power users.
-The deployment options for Dell Wyse Datacenter include:
+Dell EMC VDI solutions provide several deployment options to meet your desktop virtualization requirements.
+Our solutions provide a compelling desktop experience to a range of employees within your organization from task workers to knowledge workers to power users.
+The deployment option for this Dell EMC VDI solution uses Citrix Machine Creation Services (MCS) (Random/Non-Persistent).

-- Citrix Machine Creation Services(MCS)- Random/Non-Persistent - Citrix Machine Creation Services(MCS)- Static/ Persistent

-2.2 What is Dell EMC VxRail Appliance
+2.2 Dell EMC VxRail Appliance overview

-The Dell EMC VxRail appliances are very powerful Hyper Converged Infrastructure Appliances (HCIA) delivered in 1U/2U Rack Building Blocks.
-The appliances are built on VMware vSAN technology on VMware VSphere and EMC software.
-VxRail allows the seamless addition of additional nodes to the appliances from the minimum supported three nodes up to 64 nodes.
+The Dell EMC VxRail Appliance is a very powerful Hyper Converged Infrastructure Appliance (HCIA) delivered in 1U or 2U rack building blocks.
+It is built on VMware vSAN technology within VMware vSphere and further enabled using Dell EMC software.
+The appliance allows the seamless addition and management of additional nodes to the appliances from the minimum supported 3 nodes up to 64 nodes.

-The Dell EMC VxRail Appliance platforms are equipped with Broadwell processors and you can now start a cluster with 3 nodes at 25% lower entry price to support smaller deployments and this would be ideal for small deployments/POC environments.
-The recommended starting block is with a four node appliance configuration.
-VxRail can now support storage-heavy workloads with storage dense nodes, graphics-heavy VDI workloads with GPU hardware, and entry-level nodes for remote and branch office environments.
-Finally, you can upgrade from VxRail 4.0 to 4.5 software with a single click via the VxRail manager interface.
+The Dell EMC VxRail Appliance platforms are equipped with new Intel® XeonTM Scalable Processors.
+A cluster can be deployed with as few as 3 nodes providing an ideal environment for small deployments or POCs.
+To achieve full vSAN HA, the recommended starting block is 4 nodes.
+The VxRail Appliance can now support storage-heavy workloads with storage dense nodes, graphics-heavy VDI workloads with GPU hardware and entry-level nodes for remote and branch office environments.

-VxRail allows customers to start small and scale as there requirements increase.
-Single-node scaling and low-cost entry-point options give you the freedom to buy just the right amount of storage and compute, whether just beginning a project or adding capacity to support growth.
-A single node V Series appliance can scale from 16-40 CPU cores, it can have a maximum of 24TB raw with the hybrid configuration and 46TB Raw with the all-flash.
-A 64 Node all-flash cluster delivers a maximum of 2,560 cores and 1,840 TB of raw storage.
+The VxRail Appliance allows customers to start small and scale as their requirements increase.
+Single-node scaling and low-cost entry point options give you the freedom to buy just the right amount of storage and compute, whether just beginning a project or adding capacity to support growth.
+A single node VxRail V Series appliance can be configured with 8 to 28 CPU cores per node, support a maximum of 40 TB raw storage with a hybrid configuration or 76 TB with the all-flash option.
+A 64-Node all-flash cluster delivers a maximum of 3,584 cores and 4,864 TB of raw storage.

-2.2.1 What's is included in Dell EMC VxRail 4.5
+2.2.1 What's included in the Dell EMC VxRail 4.5 Appliance

-A Full suite of capabilities are included with the Dell EMC VxRail 4.5 appliance with no additional cost.
+A full suite of capabilities are included with the Dell EMC VxRail 4.5 Appliance at no additional cost.